RiskyMH/RiskyBOT/README.md

 As with [`config.yml`](./config.yml) the file [`example.env`](./example.env) has the necessary options - copy `example.env` to `.env` and put in your discord key

-This is used for extra config but it is not the best way to be using this - used for extra

 ### *`Next few are more technical`*

 ### Using [`src/main.mts`](./src/main.mts) (Actually modifying the files)